mayankgulaty/s3-to-snowflake-copy/MINI_APP_README.md

 ## Features

 - **Flexible Source Selection**: Copy specific files, files matching patterns, or all files from a directory
-- **Dual Destination Support**: Copy to S3, Snowflake, or both simultaneously
+- **Dual Destination Support**: Copy to S3, Snowflake Internal Stage, or both simultaneously
-- **Automatic Folder Creation**: S3 target paths are created automatically
+- **Automatic Folder Creation**: S3 target paths and Snowflake stages are created automatically
 - **Pattern Matching**: Support for file patterns like `*.csv`, `*.txt`, etc.
+- **Snowflake Internal Stage Support**: Copy files directly to Snowflake file storage (not just tables)
 - **Interactive Mode**: Easy-to-use command-line interface
 - **Programmatic API**: Use the classes directly in your code